RyanDaDeng/laravel-google-recaptcha-v3/README.md

   'background_mode' => false, // if true, the script will run on every page (ensure that GoogleReCaptchaV3::init() is placed on layout or homepage)
    ...
 ```
-If the page has not detected any Action or duplicate google script, the background will be enabled.
+If the page has not detected any Action or duplicate google script, the background mode will be enabled.

 #### Form & Action